ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 1. GMRES linear solver, __kl_gmres.jl__
 2. Newton-Krylov solver, __nsoli.jl__
-   a) uses the line search from Chapter 2
+   a) uses the line search from Chapters 1 and 2
 3. The examples from FA1 that I plan to keep

 Version 0.3.1 will get